leitbogioro/Tools/README.md

 - South Korea debian official mirror(http://ftp.kr.debian.org/debian/) is usually crashed down, so I change mirror of Kyoto University to replace it.
 Japan debian mirror is from https://www.riken.jp/, a science research organization in Japan.
 America debian mirror is from Massachusetts Institute of Technology: https://web.mit.edu/.
 - Completely  modified debian, such as add on a cute welcome introduction, pre-install many complements in preseeding progress, now enjoy a newly, comfortable, graceful debian experience!
 ![20221112201139](20221112201139.jpg)
+- Change name server for Debian permanently is provided by "resolvconf", related configuration files has been wittened. you just need to logging in new installed system, and run:
+<pre><code>echo "O" | apt install resolvconf -y</code></pre>
+to make changes validating!
 ## Download:
 <pre><code>wget --no-check-certificate -qO InstallNET.sh 'https://raw.githubusercontent.com/leitbogioro/Tools/master/Linux_reinstall/InstallNET.sh' && chmod a+x InstallNET.sh</code></pre>
 ## Fully useage sample